Before spending valuable time and money creating the perfect B2B Inbound marketing campaign, make sure you don’t skip the most important part:

 This is where the data you’ve collected wields its power.

-Not only are there different types of software
+Not only are there

 that increase the productivity of businesses across the world, but there are also powerful sets of data that have been collected, accessible through subscription services, partnerships, among others.

 You’ve determined the type of product or service your business provides.
 Now you need to look into competitors.
 Into your market.
 Into your processes.
 Often, this allows clarity on the quantitative data needed.
 Do you need keyword volume to back a content strategy?
 Do you need to know the terms used in the industry?
 Do you need the market movers?
 Do you need to know their revenue?
 Their funding?
 Their partners?
 Their perceived business strategy?
 Their employees?

 Step 2: Evaluate The Research, Hypothesize, Then Organize

 It's humbling but true: Not everyone is your target audience because not everyone needs or wants your services or products.
 There are dozens, if not hundreds of

 .
 It is something no one wants to experience, yet it happens over and over across the industry.

 Think of how many ads you've clicked out of, ignored, or trashed because they didn't apply to you and were utterly unrelatable.
 Most of those ad campaigns are likely being created with a strategy much like trying to hit a target while blindfolded and shooting all the arrows at once, hoping one or two will stick.